9beach/toke/README.md

 toke files f81834e2c0d8d02f 615c023cf658b2a4
 ```

-I'll comment several usages only.
+I'll comment on several usages.
+You can change downloaded file name with

-You can change saved file name with `:out=name` when you `toke add`.
+`:out=name` when you `toke add`.

 ```
 toke add :out=dad.png "https://my-webserver/pic/IMG_0422.png"
 ```

-You can change temporary downloading directory with `:dir=new_folder_name` when you `toke add`.
-And also
+You can change temporary downloading directory with `:dir=new_folder_name`
-you can select specific files to download in this way `:select-file=1,3-5`.
+when you `toke add`.
+And also you can select specific files to download in
+this way, `:select-file=1,3-5`.

 ```
 toke add :dir=/mnt/mov :select-file=1,3-5 /path-to/file.torrent
 ```

-You can change `max-concurrent-downloads` and `max-tries` options of
+You can change `max-concurrent-downloads` and `max-tries` options of `aria2c`
-`aria2c` server dynamically with `toke`.
-But when you restart `aria2c` server, it recovers the original options in the `aria2.conf`.
+server dynamically with `toke`.
+But when you restart `aria2c` server, it
+recovers the original options in `aria2.conf`.

 ```
 toke change-options :max-tries=6 :max-concurrent-downloads=50
 ```

-You can list all the global options of `aria2c` with the command `toke show-options`.
+You can list all the global options of `aria2c` with the command
+`toke show-options`.

-For more information on OPT (variable with colon prefix, i.e., the global options of `aria2c`) in `change-options` and `add` actions, please see
+For more information on OPT (variable with colon prefix, i.e., the global
+options of `aria2c`) in `change-options` and `add` actions, please see
 <http://aria2.github.io/manual/en/html/aria2c.html#aria2.changeGlobalOption>
 and <http://aria2.github.io/manual/en/html/aria2c.html#aria2.addTorrent>.